The-Stack-Report/tsr-tezos-chain-statistics/README.md

 # Tezos chain stats

-This repository contains scripts to calculate statistics on the Tezos blockchain on regular time in intervals.
+This repository contains scripts to produce statistics datasets on the Tezos blockchain at various time intervals.
+The starting dataset contains various chain-level statistics such as active wallets, nr of transactions etc.

+It is set up to run o at regular intervals.
+Statistics at various intervals are cached locally on disk.

 ## Run instructions

-This script depends on access to RPC endpoints, tzkt API and the underlying postgress db populated by tzkt
+This script depends on access to RPC endpoints, tzkt API and the underlying postgres db populated by tzkt

+The output is uploaded to a specified s3 bucket with dataset metadata uploaded to mongodb.

+Script status messages are sent through telegram to be notified on successful and failed runs.

+*Step 1 - initialize TZKT*

+Start the TZKT indexer on the same machine as this script with the postgres database locally accessible.
+For instructions to run tzkt, see [https://github.com/baking-bad/tzkt](https://github.com/baking-bad/tzkt).

+*Step 2*

+Set environment variables. (see .env.sample file for variables to be set)

+RPC_ADDRESS - Used to validate if tzkt indexer is in sync by checking head levels TZKT_ADDRESS - Used to check current head level of the tzkt indexer TZKT_ADDRESS_PUBLIC - Used to check if the local tzkt instance is in sync with public network

+PG_ADDRESS -

 Data pull
 TZKT indexer